Part 1: 3 Steps to build an e-Commerce business

 There’s an endless list of questions that you need to reflect upon.

-Thus, in order to save your valuable time, you should your business plan according to the Business Model Canvas based on the nine points given.
-If you managed to answer all of it, congrats!
+Thus, in order to save your valuable time, you should develop your business plan according to the Business Model Canvas based on the nine points given.

 business model canvas